EddieKro/AI_Univ/README.md

-Nothing to show here now
+Nothing to show here for now